srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

-Jam is very early in its life, and it will be a while before I can recommend people use it on production projects, (unless you need a fast JS parser in Zig, in which case, I can recommend the Jam as a parsing library).
+Jam is very early in its life, and it will be a while before I can recommend people use it on production projects, (unless you need a fast JS parser in Zig, in which case, I can recommend Jam as a parsing library).
-But if you have any thoughts what you read so far, I'd love to hear them.
+But if you have any thoughts on what you read so far, I'd love to hear them.

 ## Contributing to existing tools